-Yes No C8A Does your institution make use of SAT, ACT, or SAT Subject Test scores in admission decisions for first-time, first-year, degree- X seeking applicants?
+Yes No C8A Does your institution make use of SAT, ACT, or SAT Subject Test scores in admission decisions for first-time, first-year, degree-seeking X applicants?

-C8A If yes, place check marks in the appropriate boxes below to reflect your institution's policies for use in admission for Fall 2019.
+C8A If yes, place check marks in the appropriate boxes below to reflect your institution's policies for use in admission for Fall 2020.

 C8A ADMISSION

-C8A Require Recommend Require for Some Consider if Submitted Not Used
+C8A Require Recommend Require for Some Not Used

+Submitted

 C8A SAT or ACT

 C8A ACT only

 C8A SAT only

-C8A SAT and SAT Subject Tests or Х Х
+C8A SAT and SAT Subject Tests or Х Χ

 ACT (International students) (US Citizen/Perm Res)

 C8A SAT Subject Tests only

-f your institution will make use of the ACT in admission decisions for applicants for Fall 2019, please indicate which ONE of the following a pplies: (regardless of whether the writing S score will be used in the admissions process): C8B A ACT with writing required C8B A ACT with writing recommended , C8B A ACT with or without writing accepted X
+C8B If your institution will make use of the ACT in admission decisions for first-time, first-year, degree-seeking applicants for Fall 2020, please indicate which ONE of the following applies: (regardless of whether the writing score will be used in the admissions process):